joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/criteo_campaigns/criteo_campaigns.md

 ## Criteo Campaigns
 ### Purpose

-Criteo is a retargeting platform (serves ads based on people that have already visited our site.)
-We use them to send campaigns to our clients.
-This DAG ingests the data that they provide to us via API (Accessible via our [Criteo Repository](https://github.com/quintoandar/criteo-api-client-python)).
+Creates incremental RAW and CLEAN tables with data retrieved from Criteo's API, using our own client integration available in [this API Client Criteo repository](https://github.com/quintoandar/criteo-api-client-python)).
+Criteo is a retargeting platform - serves ads based on people that have already visited our site - used to show ads to our clients.

 ### Execution Interval